 More than half of American companies say that last mile delivery is the most inefficient aspect of their entire supply chain.
 And the final mile is getting even more complicated given the effects of the COVID-19 pandemic.

 Fortunately for businesses, there's a solution to address the many challenges of last mile delivery operations.
-This post will tackle how small businesses can adopt the right delivery software to improve their final mile delivery operations, and what to look for in that delivery software.
+This post will tackle how to adopt the right delivery software for small businesses so you can improve your final mile delivery operations, plus what to look for in that delivery software.

 Understanding the Current Challenges of Last Mile Delivery